Summer Experience Funding Sources

 Additional fellowships are available that are dedicated to particular tropical regions.
 For more information go to the TRI Fellowships webpage.

 This fellowship is a student-driven query involving research, an internship, or management project during the summer.
 Ucross High Plains Stewardship Initiative at YSE provides fellows with a financial award, logistical assistance, and mentorship to aid with a summer experience that will have a high impact on conservation, stewardship, or management of natural resources in the Rocky Mountain or High Plains regions.
 This program supports Yale graduate and undergraduate students completing a summer work that will provide them with practical experience, leadership skills, and/or research experience that will prepare fellows for their future careers.
-A financial award of up to $8,000 will be granted to each fellow.
-Fellows will actively participate in peer mentoring with other fellows and will receive guidance from UHPSI staff during the summer.
+A financial award of up to $9,000 will be granted to each fellow.

-Please visit the Highplains Stewardship website (please scroll down to the “Summer” section) to learn more about student expectations, application materials, and evaluation criteria.
+Please visit the Ucross High Plains Stewardship website (please scroll down to the “Summer” section) to learn more about student expectations, application materials, and evaluation criteria.

 Funding is provided to YSE plus Yale “at-large” graduate students that have a preferred focus in land conservation in the following locations: Intermountain West; Arizona, California, Colorado, Idaho, Montana, Nevada, New Mexico, Utah, Wyoming, and Oregon.